jemccarthy13/PokemonEngine/README.txt

 - Deprecated unneeded classes

 TODO/KNOWN BUGS:
-- See repository issues page
+- See repository issues for more information

 ===================================================================
 Version 1.1.0                                           23 Jan 2014